bartobri/bitcoin-toolkit/README.md

 Usage: `btk <subcommand> [OPTIONS]`

-Bitcoin Toolkit install an executable named **btk**.
+Bitcoin Toolkit installs an executable named **btk**.
 It handles commands and options much like git.
-The first argument is a subcommand and all following arguments are subcommand options.
+The first argument is a subcommand, and all following arguments are subcommand options.

 See `btk help` for a list of available subcommands.